 Create a supportive team atmosphere and learning environment by having small groups of people rotate through specific exercises.
 They’ll learn from another and will discuss best practice.
 The learning experience can be as big in front as ‘in VR’.

-By following these 10 requirements of giving a virtual reality demonstration, (future) operators will be able to operate a forklift even faster and better.
+By following these 10 requirements of giving a virtual reality demonstration, (future) operators will be able to operate a forklift even faster, safer and better.

 Also watch this VR forklift training video and see the experiences of users.